Could Job Boards Replace Recruiters?

 No way, I say!
 While there are hires happening via these methods, working with a recruiter is quite a different method for a finding a new career opportunity.

-First of all, many executives and high level managers are not actively seeking a job, but are interested in specific types of new opportunities.
+First of all, many executives and high level managers are not actively seeking a job opportunity, but are interested in specific types of new positions.
 A resume may be updated on a job board, but surfing it to apply for jobs is not on the priority list of the passive candidate.
 And employers don’t typically have the time to search job boards.
 Perhaps an admin in H.R. may jump on one at the outset of a search, but they are likely focused on the flood of resumes they get and other tasks involved in administering their H.R. functions.

 Top notch talent may also wish to keep informed as to new opportunities but in the strictest confidentiality.
 Working with a recruiter, especially developing a relationship with him or her, allows talented managers to keep abreast of any exceptional employment opportunities.
 This allows them to privately consider new challenges without a public plan to change companies.